-18Loop is currently in the preliminary testing phase of its program Virtual Comfort.
+18Loop is currently in the proposal phase for technology expansion.
 We are engaged in a Joint Experimental Intervention Research Study (JEIRS) focused on improving tolerance of treatment and recovery in children affiliated with the American Childhood Cancer Organization (ACCO), our partner in VR deployment.
-We are gathering qualitative and quantitative metrics from over 40 teenage cancer JEIRS participants, all of whom are using virtual reality to help them through treatment.
+We are gathering qualitative metrics from over 40 teenage cancer JEIRS participants, all of whom are using virtual reality to help them through treatment.
 Our initial results are very promising, showing a strong overall benefit both during the inpatient and outpatient phase of recovery.
 See our early results here:

 18Loop/ACCO JEIRS Early Results